kstenerud/ubuntu-maintainers-handbook/BugTriage.md

   bugs, 'Add to Server-Next Queue' and 'Raise with the Team'.
 If possible, verify rolling back to the prior version of the package fixes the issue, and re-installing the update brings the issue back.
+  In this case, also tag the bug 'regression-update'.
 Be aware that bugs are sometimes described as regressions simply because they're new to the user, not due to being actually introduced from an SRU update.
+  For example, the user could have had a bad config file already, but the SRU triggers a restart of the service an that's when the user notices the problem and files a bug, thinking it was the update that introduced it.

 * Severe Bugs.
 Urgently important issues such as ones with potential for widespread breakage, should immediately 'Add to Server-Next